kwang75/SalesForce/README.md

 # SalesForce Test
 This is the repo for SalesForce test

+Note:  The run command is Java SecretTest N not Javac!!!
+Sorry about any inconvenience.

 To Execute:
 1. Please download every source code in this repo to the same directory.